Bukolagbogi/Office-Supply-Sales-Analysis/README.md

 ### Data Sources

-Office supply data set: The primary data source used for this analysis is the
+Office supply data set: The primary data source used for this analysis is the "Office supply data.csv".

 ### Tools
 - Excel- Data cleaning and calculation of financial metrics